-- In-situ temperature time series from mooring stations located in the Baltic Sea are used for 1) model validation and 2) cross - validation of the MHW computation from the reanalysis data.
-Except for SST data from Northern Baltic (K. Hedi, FMI, pers. - 76 communication), the station data are obtained from product ref. no. 2 in Table 1.
-Each available dataset has already been - quality controlled by the regional production units (In Situ TAC partners, 2022).
-The temporal resolution varies from hourly - at the German stations to half-hourly at the stations in the northern Baltic Proper and Gulf of Finland.
-Due to failures, - 79 maintenance and other circumstances, no mooring station entirely covers the period from 1st Jan 1993 until now. - 80 Of all available mooring stations, we selected those which contain data from 2022 and from at least ten additional years from - 81 1993 until 2021 at least one depth.
-Out of the remaining seven mooring stations that contained surface temperature data, two - 82 mooring stations were chosen for the cross validation of MHWs: Lighthouse Kiel (LT Kiel) and Northern Baltic (Fig. 1). - Regarding the observation data, LT Kiel has the greatest time coverage (1989 until the present, missing data: 9.1 % of days). - This mooring station lies in the far western part of the southern Baltic, and the water depth there is about 12 m.
-The station - Northern Baltic is located in the northern Baltic Proper where the SST observations there cover the period from 1997 until - 86 now (missing data: 8.0 % of days).
-No mooring station provides a time series in deeper layers long or consistent enough to - analyze subsurface MHWs, thus reducing the scope of measurement-based analysis of MHWs to the surface layers.
+In situ temperature time series from mooring stations located in the Baltic Sea are used for (1) model validation and (2) cross validation of the MHW computation from the reanalysis data.
+Except for SST data from Northern Baltic (Hedi Kanarik, FMI, personal communication, 2023), the station data are obtained from product ref. no. 2 in Table 1.
+Each available dataset has already been quality controlled by the regional production units (In Situ TAC partners, 2023).
+The temporal resolution varies from hourly at the German stations to half-hourly at the stations in the northern Baltic Proper and Gulf of Finland.
+Due to failures, maintenance, and other circumstances, no mooring station entirely covers the period from 1 January 1993 until now.

+Of all available mooring stations, we selected those that contain data from 2022 and from at least 10 additional years from 1993 until 2021 for at least one depth.
+Out of the remaining seven mooring stations that contained surface temperature data, two mooring stations were chosen for the cross validation of MHWs: Lighthouse Kiel (LT Kiel) and Northern Baltic (Fig. 1).
+Regarding the observation data, LT Kiel has the greatest time coverage (1989 until the present, missing data: 9.1 % of days).
+This mooring station lies in the far western part of the southern Baltic, and the water depth there is about 12 m.
+The station Northern Baltic is located in the northern Baltic Proper, and the SST observations there cover the period from 1997 until now (missing data: 8.0% of days).
+No mooring station provides a time series in deeper layers long or consistent enough to analyze subsurface MHWs, thus reducing the scope of measurement-based analysis of MHWs to the surface layers.